dwaiba/ansible-slurm-ganglia/README.md

 - [Ganglia](http://ganglia.sourceforge.net/) monitoring system (not using multicast )

 Prerequisites
 -------------
 - [SLURM](http://slurm.schedmd.com) and [Munge](https://code.google.com/p/munge/)
-  are not distributed as RPMs, so I built those RPMs and stuck them in a repository on S3.
-The "ajdecon-repo" role configures each node of the cluster to include this repo when installing software.
+  are not distributed as RPMs, so built with rpmbuild.

-How do I use the playbook?
+How to use the playbook?
 --------------------------

 1. Set up an Ansible [inventory file](http://docs.ansible.com/intro_inventory.html)